The equations of motion for moist atmospheric air

+The equation of motion for moist air in the presence of phase changes remains controversial in the meteorological and multiphase flow literature \citep{young95,drew98,oo01,ba02,brennen05}. \citet{young95} for example reviewed this subject and highlighted a number of inconsistencies among published treatments.
+In the atmospheric sciences this problem received attention in the works of \citet{oo01} and \citet{ba02} (hereafter O01 and B02, respectively).
+But rather than resolving the issues these authors offered contrasting equations derived from first principles. \citet{co11} reviewed the fundamental equations of moist atmospheric dynamics and noted that the correct way to consider phase changes remained poorly understood.

+Here we consider the differences between the formulations of O01 and B02 summarized in Fig.~\ref{fig1}, Eqs.~(1)-(14).
+For clarity, and without losing generality, this summary considers the case when there is only one type of condensate particles (droplets with velocity $\mathbf{v}_c$) and the external forces acting on moist air are gravity and pressure gradient (Coriolis force and friction are not considered).
+The two formulations for moist air, Eqs.~(13) and (14), differ in that B02 includes the following term \begin{linenomath*} \end{linenomath*} where $\mathbf{W}$ is the difference between condensate velocity $\mathbf{v}_c$ and air velocity $\mathbf{v}_a$, $\dot{\rho}_a$ is the rate of phase transitions (kg~m$^{-3}$~s$^{-1}$).
+When condensation occurs, $\dot{\rho}_a < 0$, see Eq.~(1) in Fig.~\ref{fig1}.
+(The remaining differences between Eqs.~(13) and (14) will be addressed later.)

-The second term in Eq.~\eqref{Fa} describes an upward ac\-ce\-le\-ra\-tion of air upon condensation. \citet[][p.~1972]{ba02} reasoned the need for this term as a ``reactive motion": with the droplets acquiring a downward velocity, the remaining air must gain an upward velocity so that total momentum (air plus droplets) is conserved.
-Here we shall show that in the presence of a gravitational field this supposed reactive motion contradicts physical principles and does not exist.
+\citet[][p.
+1972]{ba02} interpreted this term as the "reactive motion" arising during condensation: as the droplets begin to fall and thus gain a downward velocity, the remaining air gains an upward velocity so that the combined momentum of air plus droplets is conserved. \citet[][see their Fig. 2.2]{co11} endorsed this interpretation.